asterics/AsTeRICS-Grid/docs/documentation_user/04_navigation-overview.md

 ![main view](./img/main_en.jpg)
 *Figure 1: Main view (desktop view on the left, mobile view on the right)*

+## Main View {#main-view}

+The main view is the central interface of AsTeRICS Grid where users interact with their grids.
+This view displays the currently selected grid along with the global grid elements.

 The elements have this functionality:

 1. Open or close the left navigation sidebar